 - Assess patients for risk of suicide attempts.

-Mental Health Counselors with little to no experience tend to make between $26300 and $32720 while the more experienced ones make over $54320 per year.
+Mental Health Counselors with little to no experience tend to make between $28240 and $34950 while the more experienced ones can earn over $57580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Mental Health Counselor is to move to a higher paying state like AK.
-Right now, the highest paying states for Mental Health Counselors are AK, UT, ID, OR and WY.
+One of the easiest ways to increase your salary as a Mental Health Counselor is to move to a higher paying state like UT.
+Right now, the highest paying states for Mental Health Counselors are UT, AK, DC, OR and NJ.

-3 other factors that can increase your salary as A Mental Health Counselor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Mental Health Counselor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Mental Health Counselors what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Mental Health Counselors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons